 Lowdham is a village in Nottinghamshire that had a history of external and internal sewer flooding to properties, caused by hydraulic incapacity of the combined sewer network.
 A new 1400m3 offline storage tank was required along with catchment resilience work, which included working in partnership with the local authority to resolve surface water flooding, by implementing a holistic solution to flooding in Lowdham.
 This £1.6m large-scale, complex, civil engineering project across numerous sites within the village required keeping the impact on the community to a minimum by innovative design and construction methods throughout the duration of the works.
-Severn Trent (ST) appointed nmcn PLC as the design and build contractor under the AMP6 framework to develop a collaborative and sustainable solution to resolve the flooding issues; the benefits of which will be felt for years to come.
+Severn Trent (ST) appointed nmcn PLC (now Galliford Try) as the design and build contractor under the AMP6 framework to develop a collaborative and sustainable solution to resolve the flooding issues; the benefits of which will be felt for years to come.

 Area 1: Gunthorpe Road: Gunthorpe Road is a residential street in the south of the village where the road surface level is higher than the property curtilage.
 During heavy periods of rainfall surcharge conditions develop and sewage escapes at domestic inspection chambers resulting in property level flooding.
 Gunthorpe Road is served by a 300mm foul combined sewer that receives flows (via gravity and pumped mains) from numerous satellite villages.
 All of the flows in this catchment area then gravitate beneath the Nottingham to Lincoln Railway to Victoria Avenue Sewage Pumping Station (SPS) to the south-west of the village.